 The cost of starting an online business is less than most brick and mortar efforts.
 Still, the bills can rack up quickly, which often leads sites to cut corners to save money.
 One area where this happens is compliance with various laws.
-Some business owners are under the mistaken impression they do not need to comply with acts like COPPA because they are start-ups.
+So, do startups have to be COPPA compliant?

 COPPA is an abbreviation for the Children’s Online Privacy Protection Act of 1998.
 As the name suggests, the goal of lawmakers was to create a law governing the collection of information about children by online companies so parents have an understanding of what is occurring and can control the information of their children.

 Compliance with COPPA is a pain in the rear.
-Even worse, the FTC is expected to announce a new rule in the summer of 2012 that will crank up the pain to levels only Quentin Tarantino could love.
+The FTC enforces the law and is expected to announce a new COPPA Rule in the summer of 2012 that will crank up the pain to levels only Quentin Tarantino could love.

 The problem with complying with COPPA is parental consent.
-You must obtain it and keep records of doing so before you can let kids under 13 sign up for your site.
+A business must obtain it and keep records of doing so before you can let kids under 13 sign up for your site.

-What does this have to do with startups?
-Unfortunately, there is no language in COPPA that excludes start-up companies from the compliance requirements of the law.
-The result is the start-up must allocate part of its capital to setting up and running a COPPA compliance program or risk an expensive enforcement action.
+Do startups have to be COPPA compliant?
+Unfortunately, Congress did not draft any language into COPPA that excludes startup companies from the compliance requirements of the law.
+The result is the startup must allocate part of its capital to setting up and running a COPPA compliance program or risk an expensive enforcement action.

 And you thought the web was the last bastion of freedom!

 The FTC files lawsuits in federal court to enforce COPPA.
-Damage claims in those suits start at $11,000 per child under 13 on the site.
-This number is expected to bump up to $16,000 per incident with the new FTC Rule.
+Damage claims in those suits start at $40,000 per child under 13 on the site.

 Richard A. Chapo, Esq.